bhipple/nur-packages/pkgs/talon/README.md

 # Talon Beta Nix User Package

-This NixPkgs User Repository contains an expression for building the beta version of `talonvoice`.
-This requires a subscription on Patreon:
+This NixPkgs User Repository contains an expression for building `talonvoice`.
+The beta version requires a subscription on Patreon:

 https://www.patreon.com/lunixbochs